KhushaliP/portfolio/_posts/2024-06-20-algorithmic-fairness.md

 ## Final Thoughts

 India is quickly embracing AI, seeing how state governments nationwide have been proactively advocating for the implementation of AI and smart cities.
 The key lies in understanding local contexts.
-ML practitioners must take care to not copy-paste the western normative fairness.Decision-makers, government agencies, companies and other people who are buying these AI tools should recognize that there are serious limits to predictive accuracy, develeop mechanisms for redressal, and ensure that AI systems are not used to reinforce existing power structures.
+ML practitioners must take care to not copy-paste the western normative fairness frameworks.Decision-makers, government agencies, companies and other people who are buying these AI tools should recognize that there are serious limits to predictive accuracy, develop mechanisms for redressal, and ensure that AI systems are not used to reinforce existing power structures.

 ### Footnote